Arizona woman rescued from car seconds before train hits vehicle, video shows

 An Arizona woman whose SUV was rear-ended -- pushing it into the path of an oncoming freight train -- was pulled to safety just seconds before the locomotive rammed her vehicle Saturday, stunning security video shows.

-The footage shows the SUV the woman is traveling in hit the breaks in front of a railway crossing in Mesa just before the warning arms descend, indicating a train is approaching.
+The footage shows the SUV the woman is traveling in stop in front of a railway crossing in Mesa just before the warning arms descend, indicating a train is approaching.
 But a red pickup truck then rear-ends the SUV, shoving the vehicle onto the tracks.

 'ANGEL' ARIZONA WOMAN GIFTED NEW CAR AFTER CRASHING INTO SUSPECTED DRUNK DRIVER, SAVING FAMILY IN CROSSWALK